RikasMRM/QDo_Backend/README.md

 # QDo_Backend

-Backend Source code of ToDo list Web Application.
+Backend Source code of `QDo` ToDo list Web Application.

 QDo is a web application to manage todo lists with different status(Todo, In Progress and Done)